Movement-First Combat

 Dash, jump, glide, reposition, and survive through clean movement instead of passive face-tanking.

-A fantasy action roguelike
+A fantasy action roguelite

 Movement-first combat.
 Procedural worlds.
 Runs that never play the same way twice.